stewartyoung/LeetcodePy-easy-21-40/README.md

 Input: numbers = [2,7,11,15], target = 9
 Output: [1,2]
 Explanation: The sum of 2 and 7 is 9.
 Therefore index1 = 1, index2 = 2.

+## Excel Column

+Given a positive integer, return its corresponding column title as appear in an Excel sheet.

+For example:

+    1 -> A
+    2 -> B
+    3 -> C
+    ...
+    26 -> Z
+    27 -> AA
+    28 -> AB
+    ...

+Example 1:

+Input: 1
+Output: "A"

+Example 2:

+Input: 28
+Output: "AB"

+Example 3:

+Input: 701
+Output: "ZY"